This story was updated in February 2022

 McGee’s own academic and research interests meet at the juncture of design and engineering, with an eye toward potential commercial applications.
 “What does it take to get this technology out of the lab and into the construction industry?” he asks.
 “That’s where we want to be leaders.
 That’s where I want to work.”

-One of the special benefits for students at Taubman College, he notes, is the opportunity to participate in multidisciplinary programs that span the university’s highly ranked College of Engineering and other leading academic programs.
-McGee wants students to leverage advanced hardware and software to explore the potential for automation to inform and advance design processes, develop a deep understanding and vocabulary of fabrication, and tackle real-world challenges related to efficiency, performance, and sustainability.
+Students at Taubman College benefit from these multidisciplinary collaborations, too, McGee notes.
+He wants students to leverage advanced hardware and software to explore the potential for automation to inform and advance design processes; develop a deep understanding and vocabulary of fabrication; and tackle real-world challenges related to efficiency, performance, and sustainability.

 He cites an alliance between Taubman College and Guardian Industries — which funds faculty projects that explore, inform, craft, and advance a long-term strategic vision — as a model for academic-industrial research initiatives.